 - Vehicle details: Make, model, year, and license plate number of any vehicles the applicant plans to park at the property

 Rental applications involve sensitive personal information.
-Federal and Illinois state laws regulate what landlords can collect and how they can use it.
+As such, federal and Illinois state laws regulate what landlords can collect and how they can use it.
+In this article, we’ll break down pre-screeners, federal and Illinois screening laws, pet policies, denial rules, and everything else landlords need to know.

-TurboTenant provides free rental application templates to help landlords gather and manage this information in a streamlined interface.
+Free resource: TurboTenant offers Illinois landlords free, fillable rental application templates to help gather and manage this information in a streamlined interface.

 Pre-Screener

-By using pre-screeners (like these), landlords can efficiently sort through applications to identify suitable renters.
-Though not required by Illinois state law, pre-screeners can save landlords and applicants time and money.
+By using pre-screeners, landlords can efficiently sort through applications to identify suitable renters.
+And though not required by Illinois landlord-tenant law, residential pre-screeners can save landlords and applicants time and money.

 Federal Application Laws

 Federal laws set important legal guidelines for the rental application process.
-To stay compliant, landlords must follow these rules when reviewing applications and running background, credit, and eviction checks.
+To stay compliant, landlords must follow these rules when reviewing applications and running background, credit, and eviction checks during tenant screenings.

-The federal Fair Housing Act prohibits housing discrimination based on race, color, national origin, religion, sex, disability, or familial status.
+Fair Housing Act (FHA): This longstanding federal law prohibits housing discrimination based on race, color, national origin, religion, sex, disability, or familial status.

 Landlords can’t include questions within rental applications that aim to uncover the aforementioned protected characteristics.
 For instance, asking an applicant if they’re married or where they were born is illegal.

-Further, the FHA applies to anyone involved in renting, managing, or advertising housing, including landlords, property managers, and their staff.
+Furthermore, the FHA applies to anyone involved in renting, managing, or advertising housing, including landlords, property managers, and their staff (42 U.S.C. §§ 3601–3619).

-The Equal Credit Opportunity Act restricts landlords from discriminating during any part of the rental process that involves credit checks or payment arrangements.
+Equal Credit Opportunity Act (ECOA): The ECOA prohibits landlords from discriminating against tenants at any point in the rental process, including credit checks and payment arrangements.

-The act prohibits decisions based on race, color, religion, national origin, sex, marital status, age (if the applicant can legally enter a contract), use of public assistance, or the applicant’s rights under the Consumer Credit Protection Act.
+All in all, this act prohibits decisions based on race, color, religion, national origin, sex, marital status, age (as long as the applicant can legally enter a contract), use of public assistance, or the applicant’s rights under the Consumer Credit Protection Act (15 U.S.C. §§ 1691–1691f).

-Under the Americans with Disabilities Act, landlords may not discriminate against applicants with disabilities and must offer reasonable accommodations after they approve a tenant.
-For example, a landlord might need to install a ramp at the unit’s entrance for a tenant who uses a wheelchair or communicate in writing with a hearing-impaired tenant.
+Americans with Disabilities Act (ADA): Under the ADA, landlords may not discriminate against applicants with disabilities and must offer reasonable accommodations after they approve a tenant.
+For example, a landlord might need to install a ramp at the unit’s entrance for a tenant who uses a wheelchair or to communicate with a deaf tenant in writing.

-In line with the FHA, the ADA dictates that rental applications cannot include questions that attempt to reveal an interested party’s disability.
-Asking whether or not an applicant has any medical conditions, physical limitations, or mental illnesses breaks federal law.
+In line with the FHA, the ADA prohibits rental applications from including questions that attempt to reveal an interested party’s disability.
+Asking whether an applicant has any medical conditions, physical limitations, or mental illnesses violates federal law (42 U.S.C. §§ 12101–12213).

 Illinois Application Laws

-Along with federal regulations, Illinois state law limits what information landlords can seek in a rental application and the circumstances in which they can reject a prospective tenant.
+In addition to federal regulations, state law limits the information landlords may request on an Illinois rental application form and the circumstances under which they may reject a prospective tenant.

 Illinois protects renters under the Illinois Human Rights Act, which closely follows the federal Fair Housing Act.
-These local laws attempt to dissuade discrimination during the rental application process based on race, religion, national origin, sex, disability, and familial status.
+These local laws seek to prevent discrimination in the rental application process on the basis of race, religion, national origin, sex, disability, and familial status (775 Ill.
+Comp.
+Stat.
+5/1-102).

-Source of income: As of January 1, 2023, Illinois prohibits landlords from discriminating against candidates due to their source of income.
-Those who receive housing choice vouchers, Social Security benefits, child support, and other public assistance must receive the same chance of securing a rental as those with more “conventional” income.
+Source of income: As of 2026, Illinois prohibits landlords from discriminating against candidates due to their source of income.
+Those who receive housing choice vouchers, Social Security benefits, child support, and other public assistance must receive the same chance of securing a rental as those with more “conventional” income (775 Ill.
+Comp Stat.
+5/1-103).

 Criminal history: In Illinois, landlords can consider an applicant’s criminal history during the rental application process.
 However, they must assess each criminal record individually before making an informed and unbiased decision.
-Cook County’s Just Housing Amendment protects individuals with criminal records from discrimination, and landlords must follow specific rules.
-JHA
+For example, Cook County’s Just Housing Amendment protects individuals with criminal records from discrimination, requiring landlords to follow specific screening rules.

-Eviction history: Illinois landlords may consider a candidate’s eviction history when choosing between applicants.
+Eviction history: Landlords may consider a candidate’s eviction history when reviewing an application.

 Sexual orientation & gender identity: Illinois law protects tenants from discrimination based on sexual orientation or gender identity under the Illinois Human Rights Act.
 Additionally, federal protections under the Fair Housing Act also apply.